percona/pmm/GIT_AND_GITHUB.md

 There should be a blank line between short summary and longer description.
 Final dot in the title is optional – if you hate it, drop it :)

-While addressing review comments push the requested changes as a new commit instead of amending the original commit and force pushing to Github
+While addressing review comments push the requested changes as a new commit instead of amending the original commit and force pushing to Github.

-If you are community contributor and there is no ticket exists, either create one or just omit ticket number (start with short summary).

 ## Pull Request rules